dgaydukov/cert-aws/sa/files/sa.md

 * you can configure cf request timeout (by default 3 times for 10 sec each) There are 2 types of ssl for cf:
 * Default CloudFront Certificate (*.cloudfront.net) - use it if you want to access your distribution using cf domain name (like `https://d111111abcdef8.cloudfront.net/logo.jpg`)
-* SNI Custom SSL Certificate (choose once from ACM) - use if if you want to access your distribution using custom domain name (like `https://www.example.com/logo.jpg`)
+* SNI Custom SSL Certificate (choose once from ACM, you should create ACM cert in `us-east-1` region) - use if if you want to access your distribution using custom domain name (like `https://www.example.com/logo.jpg`)
 If you want to use custom domain name + cf you should:
 * provision SNI custom ssl certificate
 * configure route53 alias record to cf distribution